atomind-ai/mlip-arena/.github/README.md

 > [!NOTE]
 > Contributions of new tasks are very welcome!
 If you're interested in joining the effort, please reach out to Yuan at [cyrusyc@berkeley.edu](mailto:cyrusyc@berkeley.edu).
 See [project page](https://github.com/orgs/atomind-ai/projects/1) for some outstanding tasks, or propose new one in [Discussion](https://github.com/atomind-ai/mlip-arena/discussions/new?category=ideas).

-MLIP Arena is a platform for evaluating foundation machine learning interatomic potentials (MLIPs) beyond conventional energy and force error metrics.
-It focuses on revealing the underlying physics and chemistry learned by these models and assessing their performance in molecular dynamics (MD) simulations.
+MLIP Arena is a unified platform for evaluating foundation machine learning interatomic potentials (MLIPs) beyond conventional error metrics.
+It focuses on revealing the underlying physics and chemistry learned by these models and assessing their utilitarian performance agnostic to underlying model architecture.
 The platform's benchmarks are specifically designed to evaluate the readiness and reliability of open-source, open-weight models in accurately reproducing both qualitative and quantitative behaviors of atomic systems.

+MLIP Arena leverages modern pythonic workflow orchestractor [Prefect](https://www.prefect.io/) to enable advanced task/flow chaining and caching.

 ## Installation